ibm-cloud-docs/Cloudant/api/advanced.md

 Gets the number of past revisions of a document that {{site.data.keyword.cloudant_short_notm}} retains.

-Although the documents associated with past revisions are automatically removed, "tombstones" remain with the `_rev` value for that revision.
+Although the documents that are associated with past revisions are automatically removed, "tombstones" remain with the `_rev` value for that revision.
 If a document has more revisions than the value of `_revs_limit`,
 {{site.data.keyword.cloudant_short_notm}} deletes the tombstones of the oldest revisions.
 {: tip}

-_Example request, using HTTP:_
+_Example request, by using HTTP:_

 ```HTTP
 GET /$DATABASE/_revs_limit HTTP/1.1
 ```
 {:codeblock}

-_Example request, using the command line:_
+_Example request, by using the command line:_

 ```sh
 curl https://$ACCOUNT.cloudant.com/$DATABASE/_revs_limit \